yibo-geomatique/dashboard/Concepts/Readme.md

-Folder to gather documents, papers, relevant to sharing our definitions of core concepts on the wiki
+Discussions and definitions of concepts are written on the Wiki (click on the Wiki icon above), and this folder can be used to gather documents, papers, relevant to sharing our definitions